|Designated Child Protection Lead||Emanuela Brahamsha|

 The school’s staff, volunteers and service providers have a duty to safeguard and promote the welfare of children as a shared responsibility with parents and other carers.
 To support this statement, the school may signpost to services that are specialised to promote opportunity, prevent problems, act early and act effectively if and when concerns arise.
 Therefore, whilst we do not want to worry you, we will report to Children’s Social Care if we have any reason to believe that a child may be at risk of suffering abuse or neglect.

-If you have any concerns about the practice of our staff team please speak to the Designated Child Protection Officer (Maria Johnson – Deputy Head) or the Head Teacher (Liz Stone)
+If you have any concerns about the practice of our staff team please speak to the Designated Child Protection Officer (Emanuela Brahamsha – Deputy Head) or the Interim Headteacher (Kate Glasheen).

 What you can do

 Parents and carers play a role in safeguarding children in their community.
 If you have any concerns, no matter how small, you should report them to someone who you trust will listen.
-The centre is required to have a designated child protection coordinator for this purpose.
-Parents, children, young people and service providers should speak to the coordinator if they have any concerns about a child, young person, centre user or staff member.
+The school is required to have a designated child protection officer for this purpose.
+Parents and children should speak to the safeguarding officer if they have any concerns about a child or staff member.

 If you think a child or young person may be in immediate danger, call 999.
 Otherwise contact Lewisham Children’s Social Care on 020 8314 6000.